TeohHW/SpotifyWrapped_React/README.md

 - `user-read-recently-played`
 - `user-library-read`
 - `user-read-playback-state`

-> [!NOTE]
-> Do take not that there is a limit to Spotify's API usage, after a certain limit user will be restricted from making API calls \
-> \
-> Recommended for user to just wait until the usage resets. \
-Refer to https://developer.spotify.com/documentation/web-api/concepts/rate-limits for more information.
+#
+> **Note:** Spotify's API enforces rate limits.
+If you hit the limit during testing, wait for it to reset rather than retrying immediately.
+See [Spotify's rate limit docs](https://developer.spotify.com/documentation/web-api/concepts/rate-limits).

 ## About

-Personal project, not intended for commercial use — just something I wanted to build to study React.
-AI coding tools such as Codex were used during development.
-#
-All assets used belong to their respective owners.
+A personal project built to learn React and practice working with a third-party OAuth API.
+AI coding tools (e.g. Codex) were used during development.
+All Spotify branding and data belong to their respective owners.